ilchiodi/windowsserverdocs.it-it/WindowsServerDocs/manage/windows-admin-center/extend/guides/ui-text-style-guide.md

 ## <a name="colons"></a>Due punti

 Usare i due punti per inserire gli elenchi.
-Esempio:
+Ad esempio:

     Choose one of the following:
     Cats